franklingu/franklingu.github.io/_posts/2013-08-06-about-google-grow-beyond.markdown

 So the first day I had in Google Singapore was a Saturday–We are having some training as well as some practice in self-awareness, “personal color”(in this case, I am an orange who is generally pursuing speed and results.) and “6 thinking hats”.
 Basically we have some games and some discussions.
 It was a time of fun and I just thought it was too short.

-(I am not supposed to say more about it since Google in fact want us to keep this a secret so more students who are joining will also find it fun.
+(I am not supposed to say more about it since the manager in fact wants us to keep this a secret so more students who are joining will also find it fun.
 I hope my post is not ruining your fun in this program if you are going to join this.)

 So then today we have one more workshop on technical guide for a programmer and skills about presentations.
 Basically there are training and actual presentations.
 Although I would say English is still a barrier to me if it comes to presentation, generally I am really happy about how my presentation went.
 There are also other surprises about Python as well as how to get a job in high-tech company like Google, FB, Tweeter or Amazon.
 And then we had a nice dinner to celebrate.